 For a tropospheric propagation study, it is standard practice to construct a path profile showing the curvature of the Earth as though its radius was four-thirds of its true value.
 This is so that, under standard conditions of refraction, the ray path may be shown as a straight line relative to the ups and downs of the intervening terrain.
 It will be found convenient to construct the baseline of the chart using feet for height and miles for distance, for the reason that, by a happy coincidence, the various factors then cancel, leaving a very simple relationship that demands little more than mental arithmetic to handle.

 Suppose that a profile is required for a given path 40 miles in length.
-First, decide on suitable scales for your type of graph paper (Fig 12.23 was drawn originally with 1in on paper representing 100ft, height, and 10 miles, distance).
-Then construct a sea-level datum curve, taking the centre of the path as zero and working downwards and outwards for half the overall distance in each direction, using the expression $h = D^2/2$ to calculate points on the curve (Table 12.9).
+First, decide on suitable scales for your type of graph paper (Fig 12.26 was drawn originally with 1in on paper representing 100ft, height, and 10 miles, distance).
+Then construct a sea-level datum curve, taking the centre of the path as zero and working downwards and outwards for half the overall distance in each direction, using the expression $h = D^2/2$ to calculate points on the curve (Table 12.8).
 Remember that this works only if h is in feet and D is in miles.

 Then prepare a height scale.
 This will be the construction scale reversed if the contours of your map are in feet, or its metric equivalent if it is one of the more recent surveys.
 Usually it will be sufficient to limit this scale to just the contour values encountered along the path.
 Plot the heights, corresponding to the contours, vertically above the datum curve (a pair of dividers may be found helpful here) and add the antenna heights at the two terminal points.
 Draw a line through all the points and you are ready for business.
+If you can draw a straight line from transmitting antenna to receiving antenna without meeting any obstacles along the way, then your path should be clear under normal conditions of refraction.